Search free PC games by keyword

 Popular non-free JRPGs: the Final Fantasy series, the Legend of Zelda series, Chronotrigger.

-LGBT (5)
+LGBTQ (5)

 made with Adventure Game Studio (AGS) (17)

-Adventure Game Studio (AGS in short), is a development tool specifically designed to create graphic adventures for Windows.
+GAME ENGINE - Adventure Game Studio (AGS in short), is a development tool specifically designed to create graphic adventures for Windows.
 Adventure Game Studio was released in 1997 and it's still in active development.
 Some of the games created with AGS became commercial hits and proved very successful among the point & click adventure fans.
 Here's a few: Resonance, Heroine's Quest, Blackwell Epiphany, Technobabylon, Kathy Rain.

 made with RPG Maker (13)

-RPG Maker is a series of tools for the development of JRPGs (Japanese Role-Playing Games) initially released in 1992 available both for personal computers and consoles.
+GAME ENGINE - RPG Maker is a series of tools for the development of JRPGs (Japanese Role-Playing Games) initially released in 1992 available both for personal computers and consoles.
 RPG Maker became very popular among players and amateur developers as well as professional devs.
 Lots of games made with RPG Maker are free or free-2-play.
 Some of the most popular RPGs made with RPG Maker are: To the Moon, Aveyond, Sometimes Always Monsters.

 mahjong (6)